Vehicle-To-Vehicle Communication Systems Will Be Standard in 2016

 Car manufacturers have the next two years to continue developing the vehicle communication systems and preparing to make them standard on all new vehicles after 2016.

 California experiences significant car accident injuries and fatalities each year.
-Sacramento County residents who have been injured in car accidents should contact the Arnold Law Firms car accident lawyers at 916-924-3100.
+Sacramento County residents who have been injured in car accidents should contact the Arnold Law Firms' car accident lawyers in Sacramento at (916) 777-7777.